bhavik128/share-me/README.md

 ![Logo](https://share-me-inc.netlify.app/assets/logo.1e4ef312.png)

 Share Me is a pinterest clone where users can upload images.
-User can alos explore pins uploaded by other users.
+User can also explore pins uploaded by other users.

 ## Demo